The unbreakable code

-Adding numbers to the plaintext manually, is a time-consuming task.
+Combining numbers with the plaintext manually, is a time-consuming task.

-It is therefore sometimes thought that OTPs are no longer considered practical.
+It is therefore sometimes thought that OTPs are no longer practical.

-However, with modern computer technology, the entire task of mixing and
+With modern computer technology however, the entire task of coding

-For a detailed description of the One-Time Pad and its history
+For a detailed description of the One-Time Pad Cipher and its history,

 complete with numerous examples, we would like to recommend the

-paper Secure Communications with the One Time Pad Cipher
+Secure Communications with the One Time Pad Cipher,

 by Dirk Rijmenants .

-The major problem with OTPs however, is their distribution.
+The major problem with OTPs, is their distribution.
 A unique set

 of OTP booklets needs to be issued and distributed to each individual spy